NoelleSimp/TCL/characters/cryo/chongyun.md

 | Infused Attack GU | 1A |
 | Frames | 57 |
 | MV/s | 253.5%/s |

+* The field works as a cylinder with a large height.
 {% endtab %}

 {% tab title="Spirit Blade: Cloud-Parting Star" %}